 - A1.
-HKSQC 1, or national requirements that are at least as demanding, deals with the firm's responsibilities to establish and maintain its system of quality control for audit engagements.
+HKSQC 1 deals with the firm's responsibilities to establish and maintain its system of quality control for audit engagements.
 The system of quality control includes policies and procedures that address each of the following elements:

-- Leadership responsibilities for quality within the firm;
+- Leadership responsibilities for quality within the firm:

 - Relevant ethical requirements;

 - Acceptance and continuance of client relationships and specific engagements;

 - Human resources;

 - Engagement performance; and

 - Monitoring.